Sessions cites Bible in defense of breaking up families, blames migrant parents

 Current law does not prohibit separating children from their parents.

-Crossing the border illegally is a misdemeanor crime under U.S. law, and when parents are charged they end up in jail and separated from their children — an increasingly dire situation that has drawn criticism from lawmakers in both parties, as well as Christian groups, including Rev. Franklin Graham, a supporter of President Donald Trump.
-He said this week that the administration's efforts that led to families being "ripped apart" were “disgraceful.”
+Crossing the border illegally is a misdemeanor for the first offense, and when parents are charged they end up in federal and separated from their children— an increasingly dire situation that has drawn criticism from lawmakers in both major parties, as well as Christian groups, including the Rev. Franklin Graham, a supporter of President Donald Trump.
+Graham said this week that the administration's efforts that led to families being "ripped apart" were “disgraceful.”

 Sen. James Lankford, R-Okla., a evangelical pastor and Christian camp director, tweeted Thursday morning that he was personally asking the White House "to keep families together as much as we can."